RIAJUNEJA/cse15l-lab-reports/index.md

 If you are on Windows, you need to install **git bash** in Visual Studio Code.

+You can find your account specific username [here!] (https://sdacs.ucsd.edu/~icc/index.php)

+[Here is a Tutorial on how to reset your password] (https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

 Next, open a terminal in VScode to ssh and enter the **ssh cs15lwi23zz@ieng6@ucsd.edu** .
 Replace the zz with your account username.
 The message will look a something like this:

 ![40B985AA-9617-4773-9ACB-C65620735F4F_4_5005_c](https://user-images.githubusercontent.com/122485765/212501137-ec79bc1d-91e0-443c-91f7-ac5a6d4aa015.jpeg)

 Enter "yes."